CB2010 vs CB2007:

 AnsiString temp;

-(int j=0; j<TEST_COUNT; j++)
+for (int j=0; j<TEST_COUNT; j++)

-(int i=0; i<TEST_SIZE/2; i++)
+for (int i=0; i<TEST_SIZE/2; i++)

 {